franela/goblin/README.md

 - `g.SkipIf(...)` - skips all following tests if all passed args can be coerced to `true` (ish), also can take `func () bool` as an argument

+If all the tests within a suite are skipped, the `Before`, `After`, etc., hooks will not be run, which is convenient for suites that conditionally skip based on availability of external services.

 ```go
 package foobar